about hasta

 We publish a variety of art and art history related articles ranging from features on forgotten artists to the highlights of St Andrews’s fashions shows.
 At HASTA, you can expect at least five weekly articles, including feature-length studies, global art news coverage, coverage on the arts in Scotland, and biographies about individual artists.

 If you are passionate about art history and the art world, then HASTA is the magazine for you!
-If you are interesting in publishing for HASTA, you can submit articles to hasta@st-andrews.ac.uk
+If you are interesting in publishing under HASTA, you can submit ideas and articles to hasta@st-andrews.ac.uk

 the committee